flox/flox/cli/flox/doc/flox-activate.md

 `$FLOX_SHELL`
 :  When launching an interactive sub-shell, Flox launches the shell specified in `$FLOX_SHELL` if it is set.
+   When printing a shell for sourcing in the current shell, Flox will produce a script suitable for `$FLOX_SHELL` if it is set.

 `$SHELL`
 :  When launching an interactive sub-shell, Flox launches the shell specified in `$SHELL` if it is set and `$FLOX_SHELL` is not set.
+   When printing a shell for sourcing in the current shell, Flox will produce a script suitable for `$SHELL` if it is set and `$FLOX_SHELL` is not set.

 `$FLOX_PROMPT_COLOR_{1,2}`
 :   Flox adds text to the beginning of the shell prompt to indicate which